Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: The RANK-REPLAN Subroutine

 We simply extend the setup to represent vertical ranks as a matching of its endpoints in a vertical row of connected grid cells.
 For each cell $c_i$ in the vertical row, we add the following constraints:

-Now, let $\Bar{z}_{ij}$ be an input to the MILP such that $\Bar{z}_{ij}$ is $1$ if the initial path contains a rank with cells $c_i$ and $c_j$ as endpoints and $0$ otherwise.
-From Lemma \ref{lem:rank-z-correlation}, if the MILP solution has a rank with $c_i$ and $c_j$ as endpoints ($z_{ij} = 1$), then it is a new rank if $\Bar{z}_{ij} = 0$.
+Now, let $\Bar{z}_{ij}$ be an input to the \docupdate{ILP} such that $\Bar{z}_{ij}$ is $1$ if the initial path contains a rank with cells $c_i$ and $c_j$ as endpoints and $0$ otherwise.
+From Lemma \ref{lem:rank-z-correlation}, if the \docupdate{ILP} solution has a rank with $c_i$ and $c_j$ as endpoints ($z_{ij} = 1$), then it is a new rank if $\Bar{z}_{ij} = 0$.
 Using this relation for all pairs of cells $c_i$ and $c_j$ with matching edges, we compute $m_\text{new}$ as follows:

-We now propose our extended MILP, namely MILP-1, that minimizes the number of ranks in the replanned solution while constraining the number of new ranks to be within a budget $\Bar{m}$.
-We also add the term $\epsilon \text{ } m_\text{new}$ to the MILP's objective function, where $\epsilon > 0$ is used to compute the rank-minimizing solution with the smallest $m_\text{new}$.
-The resulting MILP is as follows:
+We now propose our extended \docupdate{ILP}, namely \docupdate{ILP}-1, that minimizes the number of ranks in the replanned solution while constraining the number of new ranks to be within a budget $\Bar{m}$.
+We also add the term $\epsilon \text{ } m_\text{new}$ to the \docupdate{ILP}'s objective function, where $\epsilon > 0$ is used to compute the rank-minimizing solution with the smallest $m_\text{new}$. \docupdate{Specifically, in the case of a large budget $\Bar{m}$, the additional term helps prevent rank changes that do not improve the number of ranks in the solution.} The resulting \docupdate{ILP} is as follows: